 The bottom line is, you won’t have an authentic brand by being someone that you’re not.
 It never works.
 Instead, you need to unlock the strongest parts of you and give yourself permission to FULLY embrace those traits.
 We have a tendency to downplay our greatest strengths and unfair advantages.
 Your archetypes flip that script and help you highlight your GENIUS.
 Yes, genius.

 For the last 3 years and counting, I’ve been pedal-to-the-metal, 1000% obsessed with brand archetypes.
-While my Brand Archetype quiz is a powerful first step in the right direction, I haven’t been able to develop a helpful next step (with the exception of working 1-on-1 with clients), until now.
+While my Brand Personality Quiz is a powerful first step in the right direction, I wasn’t providing a helpful next step (with the exception of working 1-on-1 with clients) of developing brands through the use of archetypes.

 After receiving several emails from entrepreneurs excited to know their archetypes, but unsure what to do next, I dove into creating a comprehensive course and workbook for each of the 12 archetypes – Brandfluency.